United World Colleges

-The United World Colleges (UWC) is an international network of schools and educational programmes with the shared aim of "making education a force to unite people, nations and cultures for peace and a sustainable future."
+The United World Colleges (UWC) is an international network of schools and colleges providing the International Baccalaureate.
 The organisation was founded on the principles of German educator Kurt Hahn in 1962 to promote intercultural understanding.

 Today, UWC consists of 18 colleges on four continents.
 Young people from more than 155 countries are selected through a system of national committees and pursue the International Baccalaureate Diploma; some of the schools are also open to younger years.
-UWC runs the world's largest scholarship programme in international secondary education, with over 80% of students selected by UWC national committees to attend one of the colleges receiving financial support.
-To date, there are almost 60,000 UWC alumni from all over the world.
+Financial support is provided to approximately 80% of students selected through the UWC national committee system.
+To date, there are over 85,000 UWC alumni from all over the world.

 The current President of UWC is Queen Noor of Jordan (1995–present).
 Former South African President Nelson Mandela was joint-President (1995–1999), alongside Queen Noor, and, subsequently, Honorary President of UWC (1999–2013).
 Former UWC presidents are Louis Mountbatten, 1st Earl Mountbatten of Burma (1968-1977) and, when he was Prince of Wales, King Charles III (1978-1995).

 The movement, including the colleges and national committees, are linked and coordinated by UWC International, which consists of the UWC International Board, the UWC International Council, and the UWC International Office (UWCIO), based in London and Berlin.
 These entities work together to set the global strategy for the movement, oversee fundraising, and approve new colleges.
 Faith Abiodun, who joined the movement in 2021, serves as executive director of the International Office, and Musimbi Kanyoro has been the chair of the International Board since 2019.